anna-marie-vos/Python-introduction/README.md

 * python is all about readability. so 4 x whitespaces are the standard.

 ## Python Installation
 * it's already installed to check the version type: python3 --version
 * or: python --version
+* to find out which python to use type(in the terminal, this will output '/usr/bin/python3'): which python3

 ### terminal inline coding
+* to run a python file in the terminall type: python fileName.py
 * to test some code in the terminal type: python3
 * to exit type: ctrl+D
 * python doesn't really use {} to show end of functions it uses blank spaces. spacing is super inportant.
 * a for loop looks like this:
 * for i in range(5):
 * (4 x spacebar)     x = i * 10